javascript-tutorial/en.javascript.info/1-js/05-data-types/08-weakmap-weakset/article.md

 Being "weak", it also serves as an additional storage.
 But not for an arbitrary data, but rather for "yes/no" facts.
 A membership in `WeakSet` may mean something about the object.

-For instance, we can use `WeakSet` to keep track of users that visited our site:
+For instance, we can add users to `WeakSet` to keep track of those who visited our site:

 ```js run
 let visitedSet = new WeakSet();